crazoter/steno-layman/README.md

 # Stenography for the Layman

-An experimental python project that allows you to type like a stenographer using a QWERTY keyboard without having to learn stenography.
+An experimental python project that allows you to type like a stenographer by depressing multiple keys at once to type words using a QWERTY keyboard without having to learn stenography. in a sense, this also doubles as a typo correction system.
 - Due to the nature of the implementation, it is not limited to only QWERTY, but also to other keyboard layouts like DVORAK.
+- the implementation is somewhat technical and there is no exe yet (it's all python files).

 ## Motivation
 - Have you ever watched a video on someone typing 200+ WPM with stenography and went "Holy shit, I want to do that too!"?